Chukwuebuka-2003/Whatsapp-Sentiment-Analysis/README.md

 The purpose of this repo is to show how you can analyze Whatsapp data.

-I used TextBlob which is a library used for sentimental analysis
+I used TextBlob which is a library used for sentimental analysis.

+The pictorial result of this analysis shows that over 90% of the chats are neutral.